JZfi/StereoScopica/README.md

 Sensor data logging
 -------------------
-Rift's acceleration and gyro sensor data can be logged to a csv-file by pressing *F12*.
+Rift's acceleration and gyro sensor data can be logged to a csv-file by pressing the *L*-key.
 A new logfile will be created in the executable's directory every time logging is toggled on.
 The files are named using the format *log_yyyyMMdd_HHmmss.csv*.
 The logfile directory can be changed by setting the LogFilePath-key (<LogFilePath>c:\logs</LogFilePath) in the user settings file.
 An empty value (<LogFilePath />) tells the application to use the executable directory.

 Logfile format: Timestamp(HH:mm:ss.fff),Acc.X,Acc.Y,Acc.Z,Gyro.X,Gyro.Y,Gyro.Z
 The sensor data is queried and logged on every Update() call.
 Sample rate is limited to the drawn frames per second (and will fluctuate).